columnlab/columnlab.github.io/_people/tamer-shahwan.md

 permalink: /people/tamer-shahwan
 ---

-Tamer Shahwan is a fourth year undergraduate student in Computer Science.
+Tamer Shahwan is a fourth year undergraduate student at University of Colorado Boulder's College of Engineering and Applied Sciences, where he is pursuing a degree in Computer Science.
-I will be receiving my BS of Science from University of Colorado Boulder.